Gene set enrichment analysis: Genome-wide association studies

 Single-nucleotide polymorphisms, or SNPs, are single base mutations that may be associated with diseases.
 One base change has the potential to affect the protein that results from that gene being expressed; however, it also has the potential to have no effect at all.
-Genome-wide association studies are comparisons between healthy and disease genotypes to try to find SNPs that are overrepresented in the disease genomes, and might be associated with that condition.
+Genome-wide association studies (GWAS) are comparisons between healthy and disease genotypes to try to find SNPs that are overrepresented in the disease genomes, and might be associated with that condition.
 Before GSEA, the accuracy of genome-wide SNP association studies was severely limited by a high number of false positives.
 The theory that the SNPs contributing to a disease tend to be grouped in a set of genes that are all involved in the same biological pathway, is what the GSEA-SNP method is based on.
 This application of GSEA does not only aid in the discovery of disease-associated SNPs, but helps illuminate the corresponding pathways and mechanisms of the diseases.